Yoga07/eiger-code-challenge/README.md

 Casper - https://github.com/casper-network/casper-node

-#### Reasons:

-- A novel P2P implementation that satifies the requirements(non-bitcoin) of this challenge.
-- Has a robust and well-written networking mechanism that makes this challenge a even more interesting to solve.
-- Employs multiple specially tailored serialization formats for it's messages.
-- Well established handshake flows that separates Protocol payload from Network payload using the above mentioned serialization formats.

 ### Download binaries:

-You can download the handshake binary and the casper-node binary from [provide link].
+You can download the handshake binary and the casper-node binary and their related files from [the release page](https://github.com/Yoga07/eiger-code-challenge/releases/tag/v1.0.0).

-### Building from source:
+### Building binaries from source:

 To build the Handshake binary from source: